Home » Home Safety » Fire Alarm Keeps Going Off? Here’s What To Do

 4. Chemical compounds, insects, and dust

-There are certain airborne chemical compounds that can trigger a false alarm.
+There are certain airborne chemical compounds that trigger a false alarm.

-If some redecorating has recently been done, for instance, there’s a chance that the compounds used to keep paint wet could be causing the electrical current in the detector to break.
+If some redecorating has recently been done, for instance, there’s a chance that the compounds used to keep paint wet cause the electrical current in the detector to break.

 Similarly, if the opening to the chamber is wide enough for bugs to crawl inside, they probably will.